amd/aocl-data-analytics/doc/nearest_neighbors/knn.rst

 ******************************

 This chapter contains functions for computing the *k*-nearest neighbors of a test data set and a training data set.
-Nearest neighbors functionality provided in this chapter can be used for classification.
+Nearest neighbors functionality provided in this chapter can be used for classification or regression.

 .. _knn_intro: